 USAID Health for All

-In January 2017, USAID launched Projecto de Saúde Para Todos (Health For All, or HFA) in Angola to support the government’s efforts to increase quality health service delivery in the country.
-The five-year project builds on years of bilateral collaboration and is targeted toward major improvements in health through sustainable approaches and increased country ownership.
+The USAID Projecto de Saúde Para Todos (Health For All, or HFA) in Angola supported the government’s efforts to increase quality health service delivery in the country.
+The five-year project targeted major improvements in health through sustainable approaches and increased country ownership.

-HFA is led by Population Services International (PSI) and implemented in partnership with Management Sciences for Health (MSH) and local partners Rede Mulher Angola, TechnoSaúde, Tropical Health, and The MENTOR Initiative.
-The project will deliver a package of health interventions bringing malaria, HIV/AIDS, family planning services and reproductive health care in select municipalities and provinces throughout the country, reaching the poor and most vulnerable citizens of Angola.
+Led by Population Services International (PSI), HFA was implemented in partnership with MSH and local partners Rede Mulher Angola, TechnoSaúde, Tropical Health, and the MENTOR Initiative.
+The project delivered a package of health interventions to bring malaria, HIV/AIDS, family planning services, and reproductive health care to select municipalities and provinces throughout the country, reaching the poorest and most vulnerable citizens of Angola.